ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 It seems like trying to hang on to *both* the `Entry` *and* `RwLock*Guard` objects should work in theory, but the limitations of the Rust borrow checker prevent this (the `RwLock` guard lifetime needs to be at least as long as the `Entry` lifetime, but this would result in a self-referential struct).

 The Kulkarni et al. paper also happens to mention that freeing entries should only happen when a write operation commits.
-I had not considered that I would need to actually enforce this
+I had not considered that I would need to actually enforce this.

+Solving these problems seems like it will require tighter integration between our locking rules and our memory allocator.
 It looks like I need to actually start implementing all of the data structures I need "for real" instead of trying to quickly duct-tape together existing pieces that only approximately do what I want.

 However, at this point, it would appear that I have a decent idea what exactly I would even need to implement:

 * Netlist nodes are stored in an arena, ["essentially a way to group up allocations that are expected to have the same lifetime"](https://manishearth.github.io/blog/2021/03/15/arenas-in-rust/)
-* There needs to be some kind of integration with per-node reader-writer locks
+* The framework needs to somehow own/control/manage its own per-node reader-writer locks
     * This is needed for the aforementioned object freeing issue
     * The framework needs to know about locks in order to deal with algorithms requiring order
     * Allowing the netlist framework to have visibility into locks potentially allows for more advanced work scheduling in the future